brianshumate/vaultron/examples/tls/README.md

 ## Issue Certificates

-Vaultron uses Docker with some predictable address spaces and we will issue a certificate per container, but this is not really necessary since the IP SANs will be for ranged address space of Vaultron (172.17.0.1-172.17.0.20 and 100.115.92.200-100.115.92.220 for ChromeOS) anyway and the certificates could be shared/interchangeable since they're not for a specific IP or FQDN.
-We also allow loopback IP.
+Vaultron uses a private Docker network with predictable address space and we will issue a certificate per container with the loopback IP, static IP as an IP SANs value.

-While this is kind of gross, it is all to secure a sandbox or playground deployment as a conceptual feature.

-### Whyeeeee?

-This is made difficult due to the desire to support Docker for Mac which does not yet offer a network bridge or IPs assigned to containers, which makes specificity on IP SANs currently unpossible! :sad_panda:

 ## Vault Server